raine/treis/README.md

 ### `treis(fn)`
 ### `treis(name, fn)`

-returns a decorated version of `fn` that prints the given arguments and return value of `fn`.
+returns a decorated version of `fn` that prints the arguments given to `fn` and its return value.

 you can optionally label functions by passing a name before the function to be decorated, if not, treis will try to use `fn.name`.